SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Activating_SLProtocol_as_a_32_Bit_Process.md

 # Activating SLProtocol as a 32-bit process

-From **DataMiner 10.3.9 onwards** SLProtocol will be 64-bit by default but a fallback soft-launch has been provided.
+From DataMiner 10.3.9/10.4.0 onwards, SLProtocol is a 64-bit process by default.
+However, a fallback soft-launch has been provided.<!-- RN 36725 -->

 This is a soft-launch feature that can be activated from **DataMiner 10.3.9 onwards**.
 There are **two ways** to activate this soft-launch feature, depending on whether you want to combine this with an upgrade action or not.